Phuket for AmericansLTR Visa

 Thailand's LTR Visa — 10-Year Residency for Americans

-Thailand's most significant residency reform in decades — and the most underreported programme for American buyers.
-Four categories, income thresholds, work permit inclusion, and how the 10-year visa interacts with your IRS obligations.
+Thailand's most significant residency reform in decades.
+Four categories, $80K income threshold, work permit inclusion, 90-day reporting exemption, and how the 10-year visa interacts with your IRS obligations.

 Editorial intelligence only.
 Not legal or tax advice.
 Engage a qualified Thai attorney and US CPA before any transaction.